The Superior Housing Authority handles the property management for 8 properties in the cities of Superior and Duluth.

 Each property maintains a separate waiting list.

-Beginning February 10, 2022 and until further notice, the waiting lists for Cottages of Superior I & II, Decker Dwellings, and Rosewood Apartments I & II will be closed and will no longer accept applications.
+As of February 10, 2022 the waiting lists for Cottages of Superior I & II and Rosewood Apartments I & II will be closed and will no longer accept applications.
 Any changes to this policy will be posted here.

 When an issue arises at your housing location, please fill out the request form below.